hartrock/Inspector/README.md

 ## Demo

-This demo starts Inspector inside a simple counting loop (counting from 1 to 3).
-It demonstrates, how a change of a variable can be inspected by using the browser GUI.
+There is a demo, which starts Inspector inside a simple counting loop (counting from 1 to 3), so it will be restarted again after leaving it.
+It shows:
+- Inspector's functionality,
+- how to start Inspector from newLISP, and
+- how a _change_ of a variable can be inspected by switching between:
+  - start commands from inside a newLISP process (programmatically or typed-in newLISP terminal), and
+  - leave commands by loading a leave URI from the browser.

 1. Clone this repository and enter it (`REPO_DIR` usually will be `Inspector` somewhere in your filesystem):
      `cd REPO_DIR`